-According to the American Cancer Society, an estimated 12,060 new cancer cases and 1,340 cancer deaths were expected to occur in the U.S. among children aged 0-14 years in 2012.
-Despite its rarity, cancer is still the leading cause of death by disease among children between the ages of 1 and 14 years.
-In the U.S., mortality rates from childhood cancer have declined by about 62% since 1970.
+Approximately 430 new cancer cases and 60 cancer deaths are expected to occur each year in Georgia among children aged 0-19.
+Despite its rarity, cancer is still the leading cause of death by disease among children between the ages of 1 and 19 years.
+In Georgia (as well as in the U.S.), mortality rates from childhood cancer have declined by about 64% since 1970.

-Early detection of cancer is problematic because initial symptoms are usually non-specific.
-Parents should make sure their children have regular medical checkups and should be alert to any unusual symptoms that persist.
+Early detection of cancer is problematic because initial symptoms are usually non-specific.1 Parents should make sure their children have regular medical checkups and should be alert to any unusual symptoms that persist.
 These include an unusual mass or swelling; unexplained paleness and loss of energy; sudden tendency to bruise; a persistent, localized pain; limping; prolonged, unexplained fever or illness; frequent headaches, often with vomiting; sudden vision changes; and excessive, rapid weight loss.